 The internship in a company or research organization prepares students to plan and prepare for their professional career in the commercialization, R&D, Innovation, or New Business Development functions of companies.
 Inno-Mission internships will develop the ability of students to work on developing a solution-focused approach in translating the innovations into feasible business solutions.
 Also it will develop their knowledge and expertise in methods and processes employed in leading companies in the raw materials sector in commercializing new technologies and developing new business solutions or activities.

 The summer camp supports the development of entrepreneurial skills and competences, creativity, production of new ideas and innovation skills.
 The objective is to support the ability of students to use knowledge, ideas and technology to create new or significantly improved products, services, processes, policies, new business models or jobs.
 One week intensive course is strongly built on team-work.

 For the last semester of the second year, the most research oriented component of the program, students will be given the opportunity to harness his newly-acquired skills and competencies into the realization of an original research work.
 Moreover, independent thesis writing will naturally increase the students’ scientific skills as well as their capacity to think critically.
 The thesis will be jointly supervised by a professor from each university.

-Upon completion of the programme successfully, the students will receive an official, recognized degree from each of the two universities in which they spent a part of their study (double degree) and Diploma Supplement.
+Upon completion of the program successfully, the students will receive an official, recognized degree from each of the two universities in which they spent a part of their study (double degree) and a Diploma Supplement.